Letiste/github-webhook-filter/README.md

 - `allowedAll`: If set to `true`, let through every type of the event.
 - `permittedActions` or `permittedRefType`: Array of string of the event's different type not to filter.
 If an event is not specified in the array, it won't pass.
 - `filteredActions` or `filteredRefType`: Array of string of the event's different type to filter.
 If an event is not specified in the array, it will pass.
+- `users_black_listed`: Array of string of users to filter the event from.
+The user is defined by `sender.login` in the request's payload.

 For every event:
 - `users_black_listed`: Array of string of users to filter events from.
 The user is defined by `sender.login` in the request's payload.